nylas/exchangelib/README.rst

 Exchange Web Services client library
 ====================================
 This module provides an well-performing interface for communicating with a Microsoft Exchange 2007-2016 Server or Office365 using Exchange Web Services (EWS).
-It currently only implements autodiscover and functions for manipulating calendar and mailbox items (tasks and contacts may work but are somewhat untested).
+It currently implements autodiscover, and functions for searching, creating, updating and deleting calendar, mailbox, task and contact items.

 Usage
 ~~~~~